marjoleinF/workshop-ECPA15/README.md

-# workshop-ECPA15
+# workshop ECPA15

-Materials for workshop on decision tree methods for psychological assessment @ ECPA15, Brussels
+Here you can find the materials for ECPA15 workshop on decision tree methods for psychological assessment.

+The file 'slides.pdf' contains the presentation slides.

+The file 'Fitting-trees-in-R.pdf' contains R code, instructions, results and explanations.

+Files with the extensions '.txt' contain the data for replicating the examples.